UK launches competition review into institutional banking

 The review will also look at potential conflicts of interest in providing investors with the best share price in the market, and the underwriting of equity and debt.

-Barriers to entering or expanding a market will also feature in the review, which could include the preferential access of so-called co-location - used by high-frequency traders (HFT) to place their servers next to an exchange in order to benefit from the fastest trading speeds.
+Barriers to entering or expanding a market will also feature in the review, which could include the availability of co-location, or a broker being able to place its servers next to an exchange in order to benefit from the fastest trading speeds.

-Critics say such access, for a premium, gives an unfair advantage over other investors, and U.S. authorities are already investigating the practise.

-The review will examine whether incentives are in place for asset managers to pay the correct price for the correct level of service, such as in relation to dealing commissions.
+Incentives for asset managers to pay the correct price for the correct level of service, such as in relation to dealing commissions, will be looked at.

 The FCA is first asking for comment on potential competition issues from industry and the public until Oct.
 9 and begin work on any detailed market study in early 2015.